JanMSeton/albert-heijn-calendar-sync/README.md

 ## How to use

-- Change your settings in `webscraper/settings.yaml`
+- Change your settings in `src/settings.yaml`
     - Change the albert-heijn credentials.
-    - Change the path to your [phantomjs.exe](http://phantomjs.org/download.html).
+    - Change the geckodriver path to your path.
-    On linux, install PhantomJS by installing the following:
-        ```
-        sudo apt-install nodejs
-        sudo apt-get install nodejs-legacy
-        sudo apt-get install npm
-        sudo npm -g install phantomjs-prebuilt
-        ```

 - [Request](https://console.developers.google.com/flows/enableapi?apiid=calendar)
-a google calendar api key and store the `client_secret.json` in `webscraper/`. ([Guide on how to request a key](https://developers.google.com/google-apps/calendar/quickstart/python))
+a google calendar api key and store the `client_secret.json` in `src/`. ([Guide on how to request a key](https://developers.google.com/google-apps/calendar/quickstart/python))
 - Install the required dependencies.